 Collection, analysis, presentation and interpretation of data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
+Use of appropriate technology is recommended.
 (ICOs 1, 2, 3) Prerequisite: MATH 0375 passed with a "C" or better or satisfactory placement score.